icerpc/icerpc-docs/pages/getting-started/icerpc-csharp/how-to.md

 title: How to add IceRPC to an existing C# project?
 ---

-IceRPC for C# is distributed as [NuGet][nuget] packages.
+IceRPC for C# is distributed as [NuGet] packages.
 To add IceRPC to an existing C# project, just add one or more IceRpc NuGet packages to this project.

 {% divider /%}